• Home

 We only work on these two Westinghouse models because of their smaller size and versatility (meaning more public interest).
 The Westinghouse WC-78MD and K series, as well as the WB-60K6.
 Westinghouse also made much larger models with these same features.
 However, with no real public interest and no reproduction parts, we cannot not work on those

-Grand America Jukebox offers two options for YOUR Westinghouse WC-78MD or WB-60K6 Coke Machine
+Grand America Jukebox offers a Partial Restoration for YOUR Westinghouse WC-78MD or WB-60K6 Coke Machine

 View our Vintage Soda Machine page to see everything included in both Full and Partial Restorations